How to Get a Great Night's Sleep

 Natural Sleep Remedies

 Most of the natural sleep remedies discussed here are not sedating, yet they help you fall asleep and stay in deep sleep.
 The good news is that many natural remedies that are very effective for sleep also directly help pain because they are also muscle relaxants.
-The first six herbs listed below are available in combination in some herbal supplements that support healthy sleep.

-Take 30 to 120 mg at bedtime.
+Take 50-300 mg at bedtime.

-Take 12-48 mg of the extract at bedtime.
+Take 20-80 mg of the extract at bedtime.

 Take 30-120 mg of a hops extract at bedtime.